-Appropriations from the State to the College for operations increased by 9.5 percent, while appropriations increased by 6.4 percent in the fiscal year 2021.
-Capital appropriations of \$906,816 were received to support the operations of the Cherokee campus.
+Appropriations from the State to the College for operations increased by 26 percent, while appropriations increased by 9.5 percent in the fiscal year 2022.
+The State appropriations increased due to the significant increase in enrollment the previous fiscal year.
+Capital appropriations of \$1,506,816 were received to support the operations of the Cherokee campus which was an increase of \$600,00 from the previous fiscal year.